pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ## Multiple classes and objects

 - Generally speaking when we're making a little world we probably want more than __one__ kind of thing
-- Pong, for example, has __two__ kinds of things: one ball (usually) and two paddles (usually)
+- Pong, for example, has __two__ kinds of things...
-- Our current Ball has some of the behaviour of a Pong ball already (what is it missing?)
+- Our current Ball has some of the behaviour of a Pong ball already, but what is it missing?
 --

 - A Paddle, so...